jd-opensource/joyqueue/README.md

 ## Contributing

 We are dedicate to building high-quality messaging platform product.
 So any thoughts, pull requests, or issues are appreciated.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

 ## License